Introduction to game development for the Web

-The reach of the Web is enormous; it's everywhere.
-Games built with HTML5 work on smartphones, tablets, PCs and Smart TVs.
+- The reach of the Web is enormous; it's everywhere.
+Games built with HTML work on smartphones, tablets, PCs and Smart TVs.

 - Marketing and discoverability are improved.
 You're not limited to promoting your app on someone else's app store.
 Instead, you can advertise and promote your game all over the Web as well as other media, taking advantage of the Web's inherent linkability and shareability to reach new customers.

 - You have control where it matters: Payments.
 You don't have to hand over 30% of your revenues to someone else just because your game is in their ecosystem.
 Instead, charge what you want and use whatever payment processing service you like.